 boundary parameter does not exceed 70 bytes in length and consists only of 7-bit US-ASCII characters.

 Is boundary parameter mandatory in multipart/form-data?

-multipart/form-data but also in any of the multipart/* content type.
+multipart/form-data field but also it is required in any of the multipart/* content types.

 If you do not specify the

-boundary parameter then server will not be able to parse the payload.
+boundary parameter then your server will not be able to parse the request payload.

 Is other charset than US-ASCII allowed?